Rich in Fiber

 There are many types and flavors of apples.
 What is the most popular type of apple?

 Drumroll, please.
 The most grown apple variety is the Red Delicious.
-The Red Delicious was first introduced in the United States in 1880’s in Iowa and today is well known for being bright red, crunchy, and mildly sweet.
-Though it has faced its fair share of critics, the Red Delicious has remained steady in popularity for over 20 years.
-However, it is predicted that in 2023, the Gala may soon take hold of the number one spot, Red Delicious will move to second, and Granny Smith will remain in third place.
+The Red Delicious was first introduced in the United States in the 1880s in Iowa and today is well known for being bright red, crunchy, and mildly sweet.
+Though it has faced its fair share of critics, the Red Delicious has remained popular for over 20 years.
+However, it is predicted that 2023 the Gala will soon take hold of the number one spot, Red Delicious will move to second, and Granny Smith will remain in third place.

-In all apples are enjoyed around the world by all ages throughout the year.
-The variety in flavors, availability, ways to eat them and health benefits rank apples as a beneficial fruit that can have a positive impact on your body, mind, and skin.
+In all, apples are enjoyed worldwide by all ages throughout the year.
+The variety in flavors, availability, ways to eat them, and health benefits rank apples as a beneficial fruit that can positively impact your body, mind, and skin.
 Below you will find our Tomah Café recipe of the month incorporating this delicious fruit.